Trademark Objection Process in India: Reply & Procedure

 Step 2: Draft a Proper Reply to Trademark Objection

-Your reply should address each ground of objection logically, citing legal precedents, usage proof, and distinctiveness claims.
-Our team of experts can help you in drafting and filing your trademark reply with proper case laws.
+Your reply has to be very logical and give proper reasons for the objection with legal precedents, usage proof, and distinctiveness claims mentioned.
+Our group of specialists can facilitate you in composing and submitting your trademark reply along with the right case laws.

 Step 3: File the Reply on the Trademark Portal

-Upload your response and supporting documents via the official trademark e-filing portal within the deadline.
+Make sure you submit your response and the necessary documents through the official trademark e-filing portal before the deadline.

 Step 4: Hearing by the Examiner (If Required)